Vitamin Brands to Avoid – What to Watch Out For

 8. Low-potency probiotics

-Low-potency probiotic products may not deliver enough live bacteria into the intestinal tract to provide significant health benefits.
+Low-quality probiotic products may not deliver enough live bacteria into the intestinal tract to provide potential health benefits.

-The harsh acidic conditions in the stomach typically lead to lower survival rates of probiotic bacteria, limiting their effectiveness in supporting gut health, immune function, and overall well-being.
+The harsh acidic conditions in the stomach typically lead to lower survival rates of probiotic bacteria, limiting their effectiveness.

-It’s generally recommended to take probiotics with at least 60 billion colony-forming units (CFUs), a measure of how many viable microorganisms are present in a probiotic supplement.
+It’s generally recommended to opt for probiotics with at least 60 billion colony-forming units (CFUs), a measure of how many viable microorganisms are present in a probiotic supplement.

 FAQ